thorwhalen/umpyre/02 - Potential Projects.md

 https://github.com/thorwhalen/odus

-Data and tools that demo (using py2store and hypy) how to build a layer over tabular data that produces, on demand, operable perspectives of subsets of variables allowing Markovian and Bayesian analysis to be carried out seamlessly.
+Data and tools that demo (using `py2store` and `spyn`) how to build a layer over tabular data that produces, on demand, operable perspectives of subsets of variables allowing Markovian and Bayesian analysis to be carried out seamlessly.